gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a fresh weak recoupling temptation arising after restart
 -	a mixed follow-up in which weak renewed relation remains provisional without stable coupling promotion
 -	a soft failed reopening in which that weak renewed relation later loses support and is de-promoted cleanly back toward independent continuation
--	a genuinely fresh relational re-emergence after that soft failure, treated as new provisional evidence rather than as replay or automatic restoration
+-	a genuinely fresh relational re-emergence after that soft failure, treated as new provisional evidence rather than replay or automatic restoration
+-	a stronger provisional relational restrengthening after that re-emergence, still below stable joint-choreography threshold

 That distinction matters and appears to be maintainable so far.

 ---

 ### 10. Coherence is beginning to act as the selection principle
-By Cycles 5–15, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
+By Cycles 5–16, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
 -	What survived was not what was initially plausible, but what remained coherent enough.
 -	What re-entered was not what was preferred symbolically, but what regained coherence strongly enough.
 -	What was provisionally confirmed was not what was merely tempting, but what persisted coherently across another interval.